gomegaminds/hubs-compose-lite/README.md

 Some projects based on Mozilla Hubs only need a basic reticulum backend with WebRTC support.

-hubs-compose-lite is a minimal setup for local testing of the following Hubs-related services:
+hubs-compose-lite is a minimal setup for local testing, learning and experimentation of the following Hubs-related services:

 -   Dialog
 -   Reticulum
 -   Coturn

-It does not concern itself with hosting or deploying the hubs frontend (mozilla/hubs).
+It does not concern itself with hosting or deploying the hubs frontend (mozilla/hubs) or any of the other services.

 ### Initial Setup